 8. Creating friendships—Video games let us network with people and become social.
 We are social beings, after all, and isolation from others contributes to feelings of negativity.

-9. Decision-making—Indecision can have an adverse affect mental health.
+9. Decision-making—Indecision can have an adverse affect on mental health.
 Playing video games hones our ability to make fast and decisive choices to achieve preferred outcomes.
 It's not about always making the right decision, because you won't, just like in life.
 The point is learning to make the decision in the first place.

 10. Curbing appetite—When we play video games, our brains are completely engaged and occupied with the tasks at hand.
 It's not like consuming TV programs, which encourage mindless snacking.
 With a video game, you and your brain are all in and the urge to snack takes a backseat.